bmorris3/batman/docs/tutorial.rst

 	if(x > 0.99995) x = 0.99995;

-To re-install ``batman`` with your custom limb darkening law, run the setup script:
+To re-install ``robin`` with your custom limb darkening law, run the setup script:

 ::

 	$ sudo python setup.py install

-You'll have to ``cd`` out of the source root directory to successfully import ``batman``.
+You'll have to ``cd`` out of the source root directory to successfully import ``robin``.
 Now, to calculate a model light curve with your custom limb darkening profile, use:

 ::